biopragmatics/bioregistry/docs/guides/mapping_review.md

   CURIE.
 - `mapping_justification`: A CURIE representing how the mapping was created, typically `semapv:ManualMappingCuration` for manual curation/
-- `comments`: Any additional notes or comments regarding the mapping that was reviewed.
+- `comment`: Any additional notes or comments regarding the mapping that was reviewed.

 The Bioregistry uses a machine learning-based approach to automatically identify